-Being pro-facts does not make you anti-religious.
-Some religious traditions are helpful.
-They preserve and protect the tools of consciousness development.
+Being pro-facts and truth does not make you anti-religious.
+Some religious traditions help preserve and protect the tools of consciousness development.
+But, some are not.
+Some are mythology and superstition.
+Do you know the difference?

 Be Pro Facts And Truth